Skip to main content

 2. Why One Chart Instead of Many?

 Instead of having separate charts for each metric, FitMetrics uses one powerful, customizable chart that can display multiple data points at the same time.
+This makes it easier to compare trends and relationships between metrics.

 3. Example Chart Combinations